-And yet when it comes to hymns, it’s easy for people to feel impatient.
-For many, singing hymns requires more effort, first to process the unfamiliar words in their brains and form them with their mouths, and then to adjust to the different style of music.
+But when it comes to hymns, it’s easy for us to feel impatient.
+Singing hymns can require more effort.
+We need to process the unfamiliar words in our brains and form them with our mouths.
+And then we must adjust to the different style of music.

 Christians have been singing since the early believers began meeting together.
 The apostle Paul urged the Ephesians to teach one another by singing psalms, hymns and spiritual songs and by making music to the Lord from their hearts (Eph 5:19).
 And we know they sang new songs to God because, ironically, this was a practice firmly rooted in Jewish tradition—in the ancient book of Psalms: